When you adopt the nickname “Vacationland,” you better be ready to back up the boast. Maine does, with a flourish.

 The most difficult decision is deciding which direction to head.
 Once you make that determination, load up the family vehicle and hit the road.

-Like my piece on day-tripping in Massachusetts in this issue, I’m taking advantage of having a good friend who is particularly well-positioned to help highlight great local trips in Vacationland — Hilary Nangle, founder of MaineTravelMaven.com and the author of three Maine guidebooks including the 2020 edition of Moon Maine.
+I’m taking advantage of having a good friend who is particularly well-positioned to help highlight great local trips in Vacationland — Hilary Nangle, founder of MaineTravelMaven.com and the author of three Maine guidebooks including the 2020 edition of Moon Maine.
 When you’ve got knowledgeable friends like Hilary, you defer to their expertise.

 For starters, let’s head over to the coastline, which was once such a dominant part of the state’s identity that Maine license plates sported lobsters (much to the consternation of the good folks who live inland).
 The schooner tourism business is a thriving industry, but better known for multi-day trips.
 Nangle, however, suggests a day sail from the village of Penobscot (just south of Bar Harbor) aboard the 1886 schooner Boyd N. Sheppard, with Capt.
 Katie and Chef Adam McKinlay, who restored the 134-year-old vessel.